- 8 Medium Slices (288g) Wholemeal Bread

 - Chop the tomatoes into thin slices and grate the cheese.

-- Sprinkle the cheese onto the untoasted side of the bread and top with slices of tomatoes.
+- Flip the bread over and sprinkle the cheese onto the untoasted side and top with slices of tomatoes.

 Time Saver Tips

-Make this even faster – buy cheese that's already been grated.
+Make this even faster – buy cheese that's already been grated or slice the cheese instead of grating.

 Tips for Kids